Sharayu1707/Node-app-deployment-freestyle-project-/README.md

 Jenkins pulls the source code from GitHub, installs dependencies using npm, and deploys the app on an Ubuntu-based AWS EC2 instance.
 The application runs continuously in the background using PM2, ensuring high availability even after restarts.

+## Advantages

+Simple to Set Up – Easy graphical interface; no scripting required.

+Beginner-Friendly – Great for learning CI/CD basics.

+Quick Configuration – Setup build steps like Git pull, npm install, and deploy in minutes.

+Supports Plugins – Can integrate with GitHub, Slack, AWS, etc.

+Customizable Build Steps – You can easily add shell commands or scripts.

+Good for Small Projects – Ideal for single-branch or standalone deployments.

+## Disadvantages

+Limited Scalability – Hard to manage complex pipelines or multiple environments.

+No Code-Based Pipeline – Lacks version control for pipeline configuration (unlike Jenkinsfile).

+Manual Maintenance – Each job must be configured separately.

+Error-Prone – Harder to debug or replicate builds across environments.

+Not Ideal for Large CI/CD Pipelines – Better to use Pipeline (Declarative or Scripted) for advanced automation.

 ## Outcome

 ✅ Automated build and deployment pipeline for Node.js app.